Keziwen/Keziwen.github.io/_pages/about.md

 PCT/CN2020/117462.

 ## Honors/Awards
+1. The "First Prize" in the challenge of *Acceleration of MR Imaging*, 2020, The 4th International Symposium on Image Computing and Digital Medicine (ISICDM).

-1. "National Scholarship" (PhD), 2020, The Ministry of National Education.
+2. "National Scholarship" (PhD), 2020, The Ministry of National Education.

-2. "Model Student of Merit", 2020, University of Chinese Academy of Sciences.
+3. "Model Student of Merit", 2020, University of Chinese Academy of Sciences.

-3. "Excellent Party Member", 2020, Shenzhen Institutes of Advanced Technology，Chinese Academy of Sciences.
+4. "Excellent Party Member", 2020, Shenzhen Institutes of Advanced Technology，Chinese Academy of Sciences.

-4. "Dean's Scholarship - Excellence Award", 2020, Shenzhen Institutes of Advanced Technology，Chinese Academy of Sciences.
+5. "Dean's Scholarship - Excellence Award", 2020, Shenzhen Institutes of Advanced Technology，Chinese Academy of Sciences.

-5. "Certificate of Reviewing", 2019, The Editors of Biomedical Signal Processing and Control.
+6. "Certificate of Reviewing", 2019, The Editors of Biomedical Signal Processing and Control.

-6. "First Prize in Youth Thesis Competition", 2018, Chinese Biomedical Engineering Joint Academic Annual Meeting.
+7. "First Prize in Youth Thesis Competition", 2018, Chinese Biomedical Engineering Joint Academic Annual Meeting.

-7. "School Merit Student", 2017, University of Chinese Academy of Sciences.
+8. "School Merit Student", 2017, University of Chinese Academy of Sciences.

-8. "Outstanding Graduate", 2016, Southern Medical University.
+9. "Outstanding Graduate", 2016, Southern Medical University.

-9. "National Scholarship" (Undergraduate), 2014, The Ministry of National Education.
+10. "National Scholarship" (Undergraduate), 2014, The Ministry of National Education.

 ## Contact